DOI-BOR/et-demands/docs/prep_example.rst

 Soils
 -----

 .. note::
    For this example, the soils shapefiles have already been converted to raster and are located in the example\\gis\\soils folder.
 It is not necessary to run the "rasterize_soil_polygons.py step below.

+Optional:
-Rasterize the soil shapefiles to match the CDL grid size and spatial reference::
+The following commands can be used to produce the required soils information from the soils data Rasterize the soil shapefiles to match the CDL grid size and spatial reference::

     > python ..\et-demands\prep\rasterize_soil_polygons.py --soil ..\common\statsgo -o --stats